m-stasova/hugo-boilerplate/themes/boilerplate/archetypes/glossary.md

   }
 ]
 additionalImages = []

+# CTA Section Configuration (optional)
+showCTA = true
+ctaHeading = "Expand your knowledge with our resources" ctaDescription = "Explore our comprehensive library of articles, guides, and tutorials to deepen your understanding of key concepts and stay up-to-date with the latest developments." ctaPrimaryText = "Browse resources" ctaPrimaryURL = "/resources/" ctaSecondaryText = "Contact our experts" ctaSecondaryURL = "/contact/"
 +++

 Write the long description of the term here.
 This can include multiple paragraphs, lists, and other markdown formatting.